sudheerj/vuejs-interview-questions/README.md

      2. inserted: This hook occurs once the element is inserted into the parent DOM.
      3. update: This hook is called when the element updates, but children haven't been updated yet.
      4. componentUpdated: This hook is called once the component and the children have been updated.
-     5. unbind: This hook is called once the directive is removed.
+     5. unbind: This hook is called only once when the directive is removed.

-     **Note:** There are several arguments can be passed to the above hooks.
+     **Note:** There are several arguments that can be passed to the above hooks.
 65.  ### What are the directive Hook Arguments?
-     All the hooks have **el, binding, and vnode** as arguments.
-Along with that, **update and componentUpdated** hooks expose oldVnode, to differentiate between the older value passed and the newer value.
+     All the hooks have `el`, `binding`, and `vnode` as arguments.
+Along with that, **update** and **componentUpdated** hooks expose `oldVnode`, to differentiate between the older value passed and the newer value.
 Below are the arguments passed to the hooks,
-     1. el: The element the directive is bound to and it can be used to directly manipulate the DOM.
+     1. `el`: The element the directive is bound to and it can be used to directly manipulate the DOM.
-     2. binding: An object containing the following properties.
+     2. `binding`: An object containing the following properties.
-        1. name: The name of the directive, without the v- prefix.
+        1. `name`: The name of the directive, without the `v-` prefix.
-        2. value: The value passed to the directive.
-For example in v-my-directive="1 + 1", the value would be 2.
+        2. `value`: The value passed to the directive.
+For example in `v-my-directive="1 + 1"`, the value would be 2.
-        3. oldValue: The previous value, only available in update and componentUpdated.
+        3. `oldValue`: The previous value, only available in update and componentUpdated.
 It is available whether or not the value has changed.
-        4. expression: The expression of the binding as a string.
-For example in v-my-directive="1 + 1", the expression would be "1 + 1".
+        4. `expression`: The expression of the binding as a string.
+For example in `v-my-directive="1 + 1"`, the expression would be "1 + 1".
-        5. arg: The argument passed to the directive, if any.
+        5. `arg`: The argument passed to the directive, if any.
 For example in v-my-directive:foo, the arg would be "foo".
-        6. modifiers: An object containing modifiers, if any.
-For example in v-my-directive.foo.bar, the modifiers object would be { foo: true, bar: true }.
+        6. `modifiers`: An object containing modifiers, if any.
+For example in v-my-directive.foo.bar, the modifiers object would be `{ foo: true, bar: true }`.
-     3. vnode: The virtual node produced by Vue’s compiler.
+     3. `vnode`: The virtual node produced by Vue’s compiler.
-     4. oldVnode: The previous virtual node, only available in the update and componentUpdated hooks.
+     4. `oldVnode`: The previous virtual node, only available in the update and componentUpdated hooks.

      The arguments can be represented diagrammatically across the hooks as below,
      ![custom-directives](images/custom-directives.svg)